Olivetti: End of Olivetti as a separate company

-A company in transition, it had moved out of the typewriter business into personal computers before embracing telecoms between 1997 and 1999, spinning off its personal computer business in 1997 and divesting its computer services business in 1998.
-In the process it had lost around three-quarters of its staff.
+It ended its typewriter business in favor of personal computers, but in 1997 spun off its personal computer business and in 1998 divested its computer services business.
+During that period, it turned to telecommunications.
+In the process, it had lost around 75% of its staff.

-In 1999, The Luxembourg-based company Bell S.A. acquired a controlling stake in Olivetti, but sold it to a consortium including the Pirelli and Benetton groups two years later.
-Olivetti then launched a hostile bid for Telecom Italia in February 1999, despite being less than a seventh of the size of its target.
-In a take-over battle against Deutsche Telekom and other potential bidders that initially seem to have been settled in Deutsche Telecom's favour, with an $82 billion merger reportedly agreed in April 1999, Olivetti won out and controlled 52.12% of former monopoly Telecom Italia, Italy's #1 fixed-line and mobile phone operator.
-However, the ownership structure of the merged Olivetti / Telecom Italia was complex and multi-layered with Olivetti took on around $16 billion of extra debt.
-It was then referred to as the "Olivetti/Telecom Italia affair" because of the unpleasant secret affairs behind.
+In 1999, The Luxembourg-based company Bell S.A. acquired a controlling stake in Olivetti, but two years later sold it to a consortium including the Pirelli and Benetton groups.
+In February 1999, Olivetti launched a hostile bid for the seven-times-larger monopoly Telecom Italia, Italy's #1 fixed-line and mobile phone operator.
+Another bidder, namely Deutsche Telekom, reportedly won the take-over battle, with an $82 billion merger agreed in April 1999.
+But in the end Olivetti won, buying 52.12% control of Telecom Italia.
+However, the ownership structure of the merged company was complex and multi-layered, adding $16 billion debt.
+It was referred to as the "Olivetti/Telecom Italia affair" because of the secret affairs.

 After a 2003 reorganization, Olivetti became the office equipment and systems services subsidiary of Telecom Italia.
-In 2003 Olivetti was absorbed into the Telecom Italia Group, maintaining a separate identity as Olivetti Tecnost.
+Thus it was absorbed into the Telecom Italia Group, but maintained a separate identity as Olivetti Tecnost.

 Rebirth and resumption of computer production

 In 2005, Telecom Italia relaunched the company in the information technology sector, investing €200 million, at first restoring the original Olivetti brand, then replacing it with Olivetti Tecnost in 2003.
 In 2007, Olivetti launched the "LINEA_OFFICE", designed by Jasper Morrison for Olivetti; a new line of PCs, notebooks, printers, fax machines and calculators.
 Olivetti today operates in Italy and Switzerland, and has sales associates in 83 countries.
-Research and development are located in Agliè, Carsoli and Scarmagno in Italy, and Yverdon, Switzerland.
+Research and development were based in Agliè, Carsoli and Scarmagno in Italy, and Yverdon, Switzerland.

 In March 2011 Olivetti began producing the OliPad, its first tablet computer, featuring a ten-inch screen, 3G, WiFi, Bluetooth connectivity, Nvidia Tegra 2, Android 2.2.2 and a 1024 x 600 display.
 It also features an application store, with apps specifically designed by Olivetti for 'business & government'.
 In 2014 the R&D department in Arnad was sold to SICPA.